chenfeizhang/Brette/README.md

 ```python
 ~/Code_git/Models/Brette/x86_64/special -python model_simulation.py Brette
 ```
+To determine spike time dectection voltage at the AP initiation site, we first set reset threshold to the reserval potential of sodium channels, which is 60mV.
+Injecting the soma with a constant stimulus of appropriate size, choose the axonal voltage with the maximum voltage derivative as the spike detection voltage.
+The stimulus size should be large enough to make axonal voltage pass half-activation voltage of sodium channels, which is -40mV.
+It also shouldn't be too large to make the voltage larger than the reserval potential.
+Spike detection voltage is quite insensitive to the constant stimulus amplitude.
+In fact, the axonal voltages around the spike detection voltage will usually fall in the same time bin during the simulation, which will not affect spike time detection.

 ## 2. Search mean and std of stimulus to reproduce expected firing rate and firing pattern for the neuron model.